santiaday/EG-Rule-Manager-App/README.md

 If no version is detected, you will have to install Maven before running the application.

+4. Then, type in this command:

+        git --version

+5. Expected output:

 #### MacOS:

 1. Open a terminal (Ctrl+Spacebar and type "terminal" and press enter)